 With the increasing adoption of blockchain technology worldwide, a lot of companies are coming into the business of building blockchain applications.
 With such types of companies growing in number, comes another type of company that can create, provide, and manage the cloud-based infrastructure and network on behalf of the blockchain application builders.
 These third-party providers, who function like web hosts, ensure that the back-end of the platform on which companies are building their blockchain applications is running smoothly.

-A bunch of global tech giants have invested heavily into blockchain as a service.
+A bunch of global tech giants has invested heavily into blockchain as a service.
 These companies include the likes of Amazon, Google, Microsoft, and many more.
 Let’s delve deeper into the functioning of the “blockchain as a service” provider companies to understand the field better.

 Amazon Blockchain as a Service